niieli/PlayableLoaderBepInEx/README.md

 │       │       └── icon.png
 │       │       └── info.ini
 ```
-- assets folder conatins all the pngs.
+- the assets folder contains all the pngs.

 - `icon.png` is the icon of your playable, which will be used in the menu.